Original version published April 2018, Updated September 2019.

 While there is an abundance of M&A transactions, 70-90% of them fail to meet the primary goals of the deal.
 So, why do companies keep pursuing these transactions?
 It seems that the potential rewards outweigh the possible risks.
 Is there a way to ensure positive results rather than mediocre outcomes?

-M&A transactions include several complex moving pieces.
-One important factor of a successful merger or acquisition is timely and secure data integration.
-In 2016, 34% of financial services companies cited an “underestimation of IT challenges” as the reason for M&A failure.
+M&A transactions include several complex moving pieces, but one important factor of a successful merger or acquisition is timely and secure data integration.
 Merging IT solutions can include data aggregation, combining of data warehouses and disparate data sets, and implementation of new tools and applications to process the data.
 To solve this problem, the acquiring company must become more agile at pre-M&A analysis and post-M&A IT and data integration.

 Tips for successful M&A data integration

-Companies can take an agile approach to merger & acquisition transactions, especially when it comes to data integration.
+Companies can take an Agile approach to merger & acquisition transactions, especially when it comes to M&A data integration.
 There are a few planning tasks to focus on that will lead to a smooth integration process.

 Thorough due diligence

 A comprehensive discovery phase pre-M&A creates a realistic picture of what both companies are walking into.
 During the due diligence process: